-- 1. Explain the mechanisms of action, pharmacokinetics and adverse effects of drugs. - 2.
-Distinguish pharmacological actions of drugs used in specific diseases. - 3.
-Interpret concepts and techniques in classical pharmacology research, clinical trials, GCMS, HPLC, pharmacoequivalence and pharmacogenomics
+- 1. Describe mechanisms of action of drugs, their pharmacokinetics and adverse effects. - 2.
+Identify and relate the pharmacological actions of drugs to their uses in specific diseases. - 3.
+Interpret concepts and techniques in classical pharmacology research, clinical trials, GCMS, HPLC, design & evaluation of clinical trials, pharmacoequivalent studies and pharmacogenomics.